ssire/case-tracker-pilote/README.md

 Case tracker pilote
 =======

+    WARNING (August 2017)
+    The Case tracker pilote is temporarily broken while we are refactoring the XQuery Content Management Library.
+    This warning will be removed when Case tracker pilote will ba available again.

 The case tracker pilote application is a demonstration application built with the [XQuery Content Management Library](https://github.com/ssire/xquery-cm-lib) (XCM).
 It follows the principles described in this [software documentation manual](https://github.com/ssire/case-tracker-manual).

 You can use the case tracker pilote as a scaffold to create all kind of content management applications with workflow management, semi-structured content editing, formular generation and e-mail output.
 The best way to start a new application is to clone the XQuery Content Management Library and to copy or clone the case tracker pilote project as explained in the installation notes below.